hmajid2301/articles/40. Golang, MongoDB Polymorphism/README.md

 Binary JSON the format used by MongoDB readme more about it [here](https://www.mongodb.com/json-and-bson)
 :::

 To do this we need to create a custom BSON unmarshal function.
-This will work very similarly to JSON unmarshalling.
+This will work very similarly to JSON unmarshaling.
 When we try to get data from MongoDB, doing something like:

 ```golang